ivandavidov/minimal/README.md

 * [Ladiko's MLL](https://github.com/ladiko/minimal) - this fork automatically downloads and uses the latest available Kernel and Busybox sources.
 By default there is NTFS and SquashFS support.
 The fork also provides an installer which can be used to put MLL on USB flash device.

-* [AwlsomeLinux](https://github.com/AwlsomeAlex/AwlsomeLinux) - MLL fork which provides additional overlay bundles (ncurses and Nano).

-* [StarLinux](https://github.com/AwlsomeAlex/StarLinux) - the successor of [AwlsomeLinux](https://github.com/AwlsomeAlex/AwlsomeLinux).
-StarLinux aims at making the build process user friendly.
+* [StelaLinux] - the successor of [StarLinux](https://github.com/AwlsomeAlex/StarLinux) and [AwlsomeLinux](https://github.com/AwlsomeAlex/AwlsomeLinux).
+These projects are spin-offs of MLL that take different build approach.

 * [prologic's MLL](https://github.com/prologic/minimal) - this fork adds Python support to the MLL runtime environment.